-VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage, -12V Voltage [xx.xV], -5V Voltage [Ignore]
+VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage [xx.xxV] -12V Voltage, -5V Voltage [Ignore]

 The onboard hardware monitor is able to detect the voltage output by the onboard voltage regulators.
 Set to [Ignore] only if necessary.

 NOTE: If any of the monitored items is out of range, an error message will appear: "Hardware Monitor found an error.
 Enter Power setup menu for details".
 You will then be prompted to "Press F1 to continue, DEL to enter SETUP".